code-423n4/moonwell-bug-bounty/README.md

 ### Miscellaneous
-The Moonwell Foundation requires KYC and a sanctions screening to be completed by all researchers submitting a report before a bounty can be paid.
+The Moonwell Foundation requires all researchers submitting a report to complete KYC and a sanctions screening before a bounty can be paid.

-Current and past contractors or employees of Lunar Labs, Solidity Labs and Moonwell Foundation are not eligible for any rewards from this bug bounty program.
+Current and past contractors or employees of Lunar Labs, Solidity Labs, and Moonwell Foundation are not eligible for any rewards from this bug bounty program.